Prepare for Retirement

 Retirees may defer their first RASL payment to a 457(b) plan with the State-sponsored deferred compensation provider, Nationwide Retirement Solutions.

 Upon retirement you will be paid up to one year of accrued vacation.
-Unused vacation above the maximum will not be paid, but can be donated using Compassionate Transfer of Leave.
+You can be donated any vacation above the maximum to Compassionate Transfer of Leave Program.

 All accrued comp time will be paid out on the last paycheck.

 Arizona Board of Regents (ABOR) Benefits

 Additional benefits are offered to retirees through ABOR.
 To be eligible for these benefits, retirees must:

 - have completed at least five (5) years of benefit eligible employment in the Arizona university system immediately preceding retirement